david1155/estherbot/README.md

 ## Environment Variables

-- `SYSTEM_CONTENT`: Configuration of the server, e.g. "Act as a helpful bot" (Optional)
+- `SYSTEM_CONTENT`: Configuration of the chat bot, e.g. "Act as a sales bot.
+Try to collect name, company and phone number.
+My company Acme Inc. info: " (Optional)
 - `TEMPERATURE`: Controls the randomness of the model's output.
 Higher values (e.g., 2) make the output more random, while lower values (e.g., 0) make it more deterministic.
 Default is 0.75.
 - `MODEL`: The name of the OpenAI model to use.
 Default is "gpt-4".
 - `OPENAI_API_KEY`: Your OpenAI API key, which can be obtained from the OpenAI website.